corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/network/network-reqs.md

 ### Flag day communications

-The Corda Network Operator will ensure customers are fully aware of impending and in-flight network parameter changes:
+The Corda network operator will ensure customers are fully aware of impending and in-flight network parameter changes:

 #### Forward calendars